uwaiseibna2/GAP/README.md

 # Citing GAP

-If you use GAP, then please cite: Islam UI, Campelo dos Santos AL, Kanjilal R, and Assis R. Learning genotype-phenotype associations from gaps in multi-species sequence alignments.
-Under review (2024).
+If you use GAP, please cite Islam UI, Campelo dos Santos AL, Kanjilal R, and Assis R. Learning genotype-phenotype associations from gaps in multi-species sequence alignments, under review (2024).

 # Getting Started

-Running GAP requires installation of R (version > 4.0) and Python (version > 3.9).
+Running GAP requires the installation of R (version > 4.0) and Python (version > 3.9).
 GAP installs the required R and Python packages from within the script.
-If GAP encounters an error during installation of a package, they can be installed manually.
+If GAP encounters an error during the installation of a package, it can be installed manually.
-Commands to install R and Python packages from respective terminals:
+Commands to install R and Python packages manually from respective terminals:
 ```bash
 # R package installation command
 install.packages("package_name")